Gravity-Chain/gravity-docs/docs/development/gravity-sdk/android-sdk.md

 To interact with Waves, there are two types of functionalities, permissionless and permissioned:

 #### Execution (without user permission)
-1. Check balance of the user for GRT or on any contract.
+1. Check balance of the user for GRVT or on any contract.
 2. Get the address and identies connected of the user.

 #### Trigger (requires user's real-time consent)